willfaught/paige/README.md

 - `static/mstile-70x70.png`
 - `static/safari-pinned-tab.svg`

-You can [generate](https://realfavicongenerator.net) favicon files.
+You can generate these favicon files [here](https://realfavicongenerator.net).

 To change the syntax highlighting style, override these files: